Detailed specification continued:

 Wing Covering Material: Covering, painted, decals applied and clear coated.
 The aircraft has a beautiful flat, non-glossy finish.
 This is superior to glossy covering materials.
 It is scratch, tear and wrinkle resistant.
 The covering material is a brand name covering which has a special paint adherant layer.
 The covering goes on clear, and is then primed and painted, then clearcoated.

-Retract system: including alloy wheels, oleo struts etc. Incorporate all of the latest design improvements.
+ESM Electric retract system: including alloy wheels, oleo struts etc. Incorporate all of the latest design improvements.

 The P-51 Mustang was the principle long range fighter in the allied arsenal.
 Its iconic lines and design made it one of the most recognized aircraft of the era.

 The P-51 arose from a need for a fighter aircraft for the RAF in accordance with the Lend Lease Act.
 The British had a need for more fighter aircraft and their manufacturing plants were operating at capacity and under constant threat of bombing by the Luftwaffe.
 The British considered the P-40 Warhawk, but it too was being produced at capacity, and no other suitable aircraft could be found.
 As a result, the British contracted with North American Aviation, who also manufactured the Harvard trainer, to design and build a new aircraft, which became the Mustang.